PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 software without a network, i.e., after downloading the files as described in the package definition the network is switched off and the build procedure runs without network in complete isolation.
-This guarantees software can not download non-deterministic material from the internet.
+This guarantees software cannot download non-deterministic material from the internet.
 It also guarantees no dependencies can 'bleed' in.
 This is why GNU Guix is called a 'functional package manager' - in the spirit of functional programming Guix does not allow for side-effects.